18th Annual Outstanding Service Awards

 The 2013 Outstanding Service

-Award Recipients are:
+Award Recipients were:

 PhD, LP, Researcher and Director of the Harris Training Program and Infant and Early Childhood Mental Health Certificate Program, University of MN Click here to read the press release.